 While investigators should seek established, publicly available data archives to deposit their data for long-term preservation and reuse, UTHealth Houston has developed an oversight plan with appropriate infrastructure to be put in place to provide institutional oversight for the DMS policy.
 The following is the template language investigators can use for Element 6 of their DMS Plan: "The Office of the Executive Vice President & Chief Academic Officer (EVP/CAO) and The Office of Data Science (ODS) at UTHealth Houston will provide joint institutional oversight for the DMS plan.
-Datasets resulting from this research will be cataloged with in the institutional DEPUT.
-DEPUT is the institutional oversight management portal supported by UTHealth Houston for DMS validation and tracking.
-Project Contact PI will update data status in DEPUT, and the institutional office of Sponsored Projects Administration (SPA) will perform annual validation according to the DMS plan.
+Dataset(s) resulting from this research will be cataloged with essential project metadata and persistent identifiers in the institutional Data Ecosystem Portal for UTHealth Houston (DEPUT).
+DEPUT is the institutional research data portal supported by UTHealth Houston for DMS validation, data curation, and streamlined data transfer to appropriate data archives for long-term storage and accessibility.
+Project PI will update data status in DEPUT, and the insitutional office of Sponsored Projects Administration (SPA) will perform annual validation according to the DMS plan.
 Validation results will be reported to EVP/CAO and ODS for review.
 Gaps, if any, will be identified with appropriate correcting measures implemented."